thingsdb/ThingsDocs/v0/content/data-types/tuple.md

 ```

 A `tuple` only becomes a `tuple` when it is nested inside another `tuple` or `list`, which means the `tuple` will be immutable.
-ThingsDB does this because it wants to update all changes to subscribers and finds the subscribers by the parent object where
-the change is made.
-Since the parent of a nested `tuple` is another `tuple` or `list`, the `thing` holding the `list` would not be found.
+ThingsDB does this to make watching things possible; it wants to update all changes within a thing to the subscribers that are watching, and finds them by thing.
+Since the parent of a nested `tuple` is another `tuple` or `list`, the watched `thing` holding the `list`with nested lists would not be found.

 Another property of `lists` and `tuples` in ThingsDB is that they both are always *copies*, and not a *reference* as in most languages.
-This is
+This is also done to enable watching.
-because ThingsDB needs to know which subscribers to update when changes are made.

 ### Methods